 - You find happiness in your misery because it’s a source of attention in the form of sympathy from other people.

 - You have a large, unexplored Shadow Self.

-- You behave in dishonest/inauthentic ways that are not true to the person you really are.
+- You behave in dishonest and inauthentic ways that are not true to the person you really are.
 You behave in this way to gain the acceptance of others.

 - You often feel emotionally numb inside.
 You feel a sense of meaninglessness and disconnection from the world around you.
-This is the ultimate defense mechanism: feeling nothing.
+In a sense, this is the ultimate defense mechanism: to feel nothing.

 - You are your own worst critic (i.e., you constantly remind yourself how much of a “loser” or a “failure” you are).

 - You always feel like an outcast, and you can never quite fit in with anyone.
 Instead of appreciating your uniqueness and seeing it as an opportunity, you see it as a curse.

 The larger your core wound is, the more you struggle to connect with your inner Center or True Nature (which we could refer to as “Soul Loss“).
 Sometimes, the unhealed core wound is passed onto the people around you (like a virus) – especially children, who are the most susceptible and vulnerable of all.